 If you are NOT a client of LCSNW and are having a mental health crisis, please call the Multnomah County Crisis Line at 503-988-4888.

 For more information on specific services, eligibility or to schedule an appointment, please call:

 In Multnomah and Clackamas County: (503) 731-9589

 Services offered in: Arabic, Burmese, English, Farsi, French, German, Italian, Nepali, Russian, Spanish, Somali, and Zomi.
 We are skilled at working with an interpreter for other languages.

 Washington County: 503-924-2448

-Services offered in: Arabic, English, Farsi, Dari and Russian.
+Services offered in: Arabic, English, Spanish, Farsi, Dari, Urdu and Hindi.